 Set the scene.

 Emblazon your centre with posters, paperchains, pinwheels and other creations that support your fight for equal pay.
 This will allow your message to infiltrate any photographs or footage your MP features in during their visit.
 For more ideas on how you can decorate your centre, check out our Get Crafty page.

 During the Visit

 Make Your Voices Heard.

 Ask your centre manager if you can arrange for your whole staff to be in the same room as the visiting MP.
 When the MP speaks to your centre, ensure that everyone in group is prepared with the questions you have put together.
-Interrupt your MP if you need, to ensure that floored is opened for questions.
+Interrupt your MP if you need, to ensure that the floor is opened for questions.
 Once you’ve got the ball rolling, remember the following guidelines: